jaorduz/jaorduz.github.io/_teaching/2023/2023-summer-teaching-3.md

 ---

-This course (DS 401) is a medium  level course.
-It considers a review of basic concepts such as: Central limit theorem,  Confidence intervals, Regressions, models, and more.
-In addition, it provides implementation with Jupyter Notebooks and applications in different areas.
+This course, advanced DS 401, provides intensive instruction and participation.
+The meticulously selected latest edition of the course combines a robust set of resources including archives, exercises, interactive activities and engaging lectures, making it a stimulating and engaging learning experience.
+The course includes a comprehensive review of basic concepts, particularly the central limit theorem, confidence intervals, regression analysis, model building, and several other related topics.
+In addition, the course seamlessly combines in-depth theoretical understanding with practical skills through comprehensive Jupyter notebook implementations and hands-on applications in a variety of fields.

 It is anticipated that you should spend on average 3 - 6 hours of work per week beyond the classroom time to be competitive in this class.
 <!-- [BU website](https://tinyurl.com/yhgalmw6){:target="_blank"},  -->